google/patrick/README.md

 will produce a single report.
 A complete name for each test will be formed using the initial test description and the strings in the `test_name` parameter.

-Small sets of cases can be reasonably passed a parameters to `with_parameters_test_that`.
+Small sets of cases can be reasonably passed as parameters to `with_parameters_test_that`.
 This becomes less readable when the number of cases increases.
 To help mitigate this issue, `patrick` provides a case generator helper function.